 (*1) Until December 31, 2037, a 0.315% reconstruction tax will be added, resulting in a flat rate of 20.315%.

-We support both online and offline tax filing.
+We support both online and offline filing of tax returns.
 In recent years, with the widespread adoption of the internet and My Number cards, you can complete the entire process—including paying your income tax—using just a smartphone.
-While you will need to prepare documents to determine your income and deductions when preparing your tax return, the online process is very smooth since you generally don’t need to visit the tax office or submit documents by mail.
+While you’ll need to prepare the necessary documents to determine your income and deductions when preparing your tax return, the online process is very smooth because, for the most part, you don’t need to visit the tax office or submit documents by mail.

 | Certificate of Deduction |